Skip to main content

 The SE, XSE and TRD Trims appear to be very popular on the road, but in my mind make the least sense.
 Why buy a Camry as a sport sedan where the firm suspension gives it an uncomfortable ride?
 Compromises in car purchase decisions are driven by costs.
 Most people can't afford more than 1 car so they try to make it satisfy multiple desires such as family hauler or back roads sporty hoon mobile.
 It's why Jeep sells more 4 door wranglers and also why limited use short bed pickups with 4 doors are all over the place.

-Camry has a long reputation for being crazy reliable, but I question that for my car since it has so many complexities that there's no way this car can be working 100% in 10+ years with my DIY maintenance, but the lane centering assist and adaptive cruise control is something I had no idea I would become a fan about.
+Camry has a long reputation for being crazy reliable, but I question if that's possible for my car since it has so many complexities that there's no way this car can be working 100% in 10+ years with only my DIY maintenance skills, but the lane centering assist and adaptive cruise control is something I had no idea I would become a fan about.
+I'm not too worried about the hybrid drive-train since Toyota has plenty of experience doing it in the Prius.

-It's not perfect, the GUI of the dashboard screens are not horrible, it's terrible in the snow with the 235 all season tires and some of the desirable options are not separated out into various option packages.
-Sure, it's nitpicking.
-I love this car, I even like the color these days.
+It's not a perfect car, the GUI of the dashboard screens are kinda horrible, we got caught in a Chicago snow storm with 7" of snow and discovered it's terrible in the snow with the 235/45 R18 all season tires and some of the desirable options are separated out into various option packages.

 Comments